Headline & Subheading

 Don’t let your digital camera’s auto mode spoil great moments.
 Exposure Therapy will help you master your camera and discover the basics of photography.
 Our photo education program will upgrade your skills to use manual mode with confidence in a single weekend or at a pace that’s right for you.

-Toronto’s COVID-19 lockdown is in effect indefinitely.
-Moving forward, our Toronto group photography courses are cancelled until further notice.
-Private lessons are available outdoors, or using remote video (which gives you double the time).
+Ontario is progressively loosening COVID-19 restrictions.
+Our Toronto group photography courses are back!
 To reduce the risk of spreading COVID-19, all participants should wear masks or face coverings when indoors, maintain adequate physical distancing when possible, and wash hands before starting workshops.
 Please reach out if you have any questions or concerns.

 Advantages of Exposure Therapy’s Toronto and GTA photography courses